-Implementation: proposals for monitoring
+10. Implementation: proposals for monitoring

-- 9.1.1 Implementation of the plan policies will determine the success of the Development Management Policies.
-We will monitor the effectiveness of the Development Management Policies in delivering its objectives by assessing performance against a series of indicators as set out in Appendix 2 of the Development Management Policies DPD.
-These compliment the indicators set out in the Core Strategy. - 9.1.2 Each year we will publish an Annual Monitoring Report, which will: - assess the performance of the Core Strategy and other LDF documents by considering progress against the indicators proposed - set out Barnet's updated housing trajectory - identify the need to reassess or review any policies or approaches - make sure the context and assumptions behind our strategy and policies are still relevant - identify trends in the wider social, economic and environmental issues facing Barnet
+- 10.1.1 Implementation of the plan policies will determine the success of the Development Management Policies.
+We will monitor the effectiveness of the Development Management Policies in delivering its objectives by assessing performance against a series of indicators as set out in Appendix 3 of the Development Management Policies DPD.
+These compliment the indicators set out in the Core Strategy. - 10.1.2 Each year we will publish an Annual Monitoring Report, which will: - assess the performance of the Core Strategy and other Local Plan documents by considering progress against the indicators proposed - set out Barnet's updated housing trajectory - identify the need to reassess or review any policies or approaches - make sure the context and assumptions behind our strategy and policies are still relevant - identify trends in the wider social, economic and environmental issues facing Barnet

-10. Conclusions
+11. Conclusions

-10.1.1 The SA is intended to be an iterative process that makes recommendations on the policy development process as it progresses in order to improve the content of the Development Management policies DPD in terms of its impacts on the sustainability objectives.
-The following table outlines the changes made in response to questions raised in the preferred approach SA.
+11.1.1 The SA is intended to be an iterative process that makes recommendations on the policy development process as it progresses in order to improve the content of the Development Management policies DPD in terms of its impacts on the sustainability objectives.
+The following table outlines the changes made in response to questions raised in the preferred approach SA and the subsequent Further Proposed Changes made following the examination.
 Further detail is contained in Section 7: Sustainability Appraisal of DPD.